freon4dsl/Freon-documentation/docu-content/010_Documentation/020_Creating_the_Metamodel/010_Language_Structure/+page.md

 A limited concept must always have a name property (`name: identifier;`), but if this is not provided in the definition then it is automatically created.
-Furthermore, when a predefined instance does not provide a value for the name, the name of the instance is used.
+Furthermore, when a predefined instance does not provide a value for the name, the name given in the .ast file is used.
 In this manner, you can define simple enumerations.

 Limited concepts may extend another concept, and implement multiple interfaces.
 Note that the definition of the concept includes the definition of the predefined instances.
 For example, the instances of `PremiumDays` are